 A new study has reported that calycosin stimulates the proliferation of hormone receptor positive (ER+/PR+) breast cancer cells at relatively low concentrations because of its estrogenic properties.
-Calycosin is a biologically active component of astragalus root (Radix Astragali — also known as huang qi), a herb which is used for a variety of purposes, including strengthening the immune system.
+Calycosin is a biologically active component of astragalus root (Radix Astragali — also known as huang qi), a herb which is used for a variety of purposes.

 Some practitioners have suggested its use during chemotherapy.
 Calycosin's effects can be either estrogenic or antiestrogenic, depending on concentration.